 Make no mistake, this was a superstar.
 If you were transported back to 1933, you might find his name mentioned almost as often as that of the Babe.
 He won 24 straight games at the height of his career in the 1930s.
 In the ’34 All-Star Game, he struck out Ruth, Gehrig, Jimmie Foxx, Al Simmons and Joe Cronin–all would wind up in the Hall.
 A nine-time All-Star, Hubbell’s screwball kept hitters guessing from 1928-1943.

 Hubbell has two cards in the ’33 Goudey set, #230 and 234.
 The former is a horizontal action image and other shows a capless Carl relaxing.
 Both are unique.
-Either one is worthy of your investment, which won’t be more than $300 each for a card grading in the 3-4 range.
+Either one is worthy of your investment, which won’t be more than $350 each for a lower to mid-grade card.

 He hit .320 over his long career with the Detroit Tigers (1924-1942) and it’s the offense that most fans think about when it comes to “The Mechanical Man”.
 He was also one of the best fielding second basemen of the century.
 When the spotlight got brighter, Gehringer got better.